luord/luord.github.io/content/Engineering/domain.md

 Is the code more verbose?
-In total, absolutely[^lesscode] but it too became clearer about the *what* we're dealing with: We can assume that the signatures of those classes came from discussions with the users, and `doe` is still a string, `bar` a floating point value, etcetera, but now the developers can talk about the code in terms similar to what the users talk about, which also means they'll talk to the *users* in those terms too.
+In total, absolutely[^lesscode] but it too became clearer about the *what* we're dealing with: We can assume that the signatures of those classes came from discussions with the users, where they described what that data means in their business and how it's supposed to behave.
+Sure, `doe` is still a string, `bar` a floating point value, etcetera, but now the developers can talk about the code in terms similar to what the users talk about, which also means they'll talk to the *users* in those terms too.

 Let's reimage the conversations from the start, but now with the assumption that all the code is like this: